gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 .. image:: /images/vCenterGuideImages/Network/3addIPPool.png

 Since this guide is focused on working within the AWS cloud that we integrated at the start, we will take a look at our network configurations on the cloud detail page as well.
 Navigate to `Infrastructure > Clouds > (your VMware cloud) > NETWORKS tab`.
-Just as with resource pools and data stores, we have the ability to make certain networks inactive in Morpheus, or scope them to be usable only for certain groups or tenants.
+Just as with resource pools, we have the ability to make certain networks inactive in Morpheus, or scope them to be usable only for certain groups or tenants.

 .. image:: /images/AwsGuideImages/Networks/1cloudNetwork.png